New laws, 2019: Vermont pays people $10K to move there, internet taxes, pet protection, more

 In addition, Internet shoppers in six more states — Georgia, Iowa, Louisiana, Nebraska, Utah, and West Virginia — will have to pay sales taxes on what they buy from out-of-state retailers.
 More states are imposing the same requirement, the result of a U.S. Supreme Court decision in 2018 that opened the door to taxing web sales.

-And in Colorado, revelers wanting to toast 2019 can find all kinds of beer available in grocery and convenience stores.
-Under a law dating from prohibition, they could sell only low-alcohol brews, but that restriction ends in the final hours of 2018.
+And in Colorado, all kinds of beer are now available in grocery and convenience stores, which under a law dating from prohibition had been allowed to sell only low-alcohol brews.
+That restriction ended in the final hours of 2018.